 4. Find ways to compromise

 In any relationship, you're going to make a lot of compromises.
-Many things that one partner enjoys and the other one doesn't, you can find ways to do on your own.
-Because sex is so highly personal--and such an important part of your connection--it can be difficult to reach a compromise, especially if you feel that your needs or desires are being ignored.
-However, there are several ways you can find a happy medium in your sexual relationship--one that satisfies both of you.
+However, because sex is so highly personal - and such an important part of your connection - it can be difficult to reach a compromise, especially if you feel that your needs or desires are being ignored.
+However, there are several ways you can find a happy medium in your sexual relationship- one that satisfies both of you.
 Try some of these suggestions:

-Use a vibrator to help with masturbation.
+Use a vibrator to masturbate.
 Sometimes, the partner with the higher sex drive may find that masturbation helps satisfy the urge and decreases urgency.
 A vibrator can also help ramp up pleasure for the partner with lower sexual desire.

-Experiment with new things.
 Break out of the mold and try something different.
 Talk with your partner about fantasies you might like to try out together.
 Try something that excites you both.
 Sometimes, just talking about your fantasies with your partner can increase arousal and interest.
 Other times, you may find that acting out a fantasy brings new excitement and enjoyment to the bedroom, which can help increase interest in the partner with lower libido.
 You may also discover that experimentation and communication increase your partner's enjoyment of sex, which can naturally enhance sex drive.
-Try out new positions, experiment with a vibrator from the MysteryVibe line, or try a new kind of stimulation.
-If your sex routine typically starts and ends with penetration-based sex, try adding in oral or manual stimulation (or use the vibrations from a vibrator to enhance your partner's pleasure).
-Many women, in particular, find that clitoral stimulation adds much more to the experience than penetration--and enhanced satisfaction makes her more likely to want to have sex again!
+Try out new sex positions.
+If your sex routine typically starts and ends with penetration-based sex, try non-penetrative sex for a change.